NAD777/leetforces/README.md

 Telegram bot.
 The Telegram bot implementation offers neat UI for the end-user with abilities to add problems to the problem set and test their submissions.

+As it is only a demo project, the project supports only Python and Java, as we wanted to show at least 1 interpretable and one compilable language.

 ## Reference architecture
 ```
                                    +-----------------+